phieri/callsign.js/README.md

 <p>I heard SM8AYA in contact with SA8YAY on shortwave.</p>
 ```

-You can turn off the search and rely on markup.
+You can turn off the pattern search and rely on markup.
 ```html
 <p>I heard <span class="callsign">SM8AYA</span> and <span class="callsign">SA8YAY</span> on shortwave.</p>
 ```